1ForrestWargo1/PixelPic/README.md

 * Webrunner uses flask to create a simple html interface.
 * Dependencies can be found in Requirements.py -
   * run "pip install -r requirements.txt" to add them.
-* Enter "python WebRunner.py" to start flash local host.
+* Enter "python WebRunner.py" to start flask local host.
 * to test, select test_images_small or test_images_large, and an image of your choice